 Studio 303 facilitates rich encounters between artists and those who can provide them with residency, presenting or other support opportunities.
 Our networking initiatives include:

 SPARK is a 5-day multi-venue “urban art safari,” organized every 3 years (2010, 2013…) for a dozen international professionals with whom Studio 303 and its artists feel an affinity.
-Spark has led to concrete touring and residency opportunities for many of the artists involved.
+SPARK Series has led to concrete touring and residency opportunities for many of the artists involved.

 SPARK Series happens during FTA/OFFTA (late May), taking advantage of the sizeable presence of presenters already in the city to organize public meetings, discussions and informal showings by some of our artists-in-residence.

 À Table is a unique networking event that does not involve speed-dating, random schmoozing, or organized pitches.
 Presenters sit at individual tables in our studio for a 3-hour period to receive artists who wish to initiate, join or eavesdrop on conversations with them.
 In this context, presenters are positioned as resources, not buyers, and are at the service of the artists. À Table seeks to subvert tired power dynamics that are reinforced through traditional networking events.

 To learn more about our next editions, take a look at our calendar.